isradeleon/coraline/README.md

 </div>
 ```

-And for defining the columns size on mobile and tablet just add:
+For defining the columns size on mobile and tablet just add:

 ```html
 <div class="grid">